These 1970s Backstage Photos Of Musicians Will Make You Wish You Were There

 By the time this picture was snapped in 1977, the group was pumping out sport athems “We Are The Champions” and “We Will Rock You.”
-In this moment they are receiving ice hockey shirts at the Montreal Forum.
+In this moment they are receiving ice hockey shirts at Maple Leaf Gardens.
 Before the Freddie Mercury mustache of the 1980s, he was that barefaced boy in the front cheersing the camera, probably to his own success.

 They’re Number One!

 Fleetwood Mac might be giggly in this photograph, but three years prior, in 1974, they’d found themselves without a guitarist or a vocalist after years of musicians coming and going.
 Fortunately, the addition of Lindsey Buckingham and Stevie Nicks managed to keep them afloat.